Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 \subsubsection{Effect of latent space dimension}

-Finally, we explore how latent dimension affects results.
-We altered the dimension of latent vector ($\mathbf{v}_2$) from $130 \times 1$ to twice smaller/larger and compared the corresponding models on ADNI dataset.
+We explored whether latent dimension affects performance.
+We altered the length of the latent vector ($\mathbf{v}_2$) from $130 \times 1$ to twice smaller/larger and compared the corresponding models on ADNI.
 Our findings are shown in Table~\ref{tab: ablation study of latent space}.
-We can observe that our choice ($130 \times 1$) achieved the best results.
-It appears that too small dimensionality is not enough to represent image information well, and too large dimensionality can cause dimension imbalance.
+We find that our choice ($130 \times 1$) achieved the best results.
+It appears that too small is not enough to represent image information well, and too large can cause dimension imbalance.